THE MORGAN LIBRARY & MUSEUM

 The ability to seek out and recommend remarkable items for acquisition; and an acquisition budget to make possible purchases beyond gifts.

-The appeal of serving a large audience of over 200,000 local, national and international visitors annually, plus many more online, thereby impacting hundreds of thousands of lives.
+The appeal of serving a large audience of some 240,000 local, national and international visitors annually, plus many more online, thereby impacting hundreds of thousands of lives.

 A competitive salary and excellent benefits.